Enter Keyword or Phrase

 General Park Rules:

 Permits are required for all vehicles and activities within the park.

 Check In 3pm , Check out 1pm -

 All sites are reserveable online 24/7 therefore you must check in with park staff to camp.

 Alcoholic beverages are prohibited on all Lake McMurtry property.

 Daily permits expire at 10:00 pm.

 Quiet hours are from 10:00 pm to 7:00 am.
-Generators may be prohibited during these hours - please check with park staff.
+Generators may be prohibited during these hours with express permission from management - please check with park staff.

 The discharging of firearms, BB guns, paintball guns, bow and arrows, sling shots or any devices that use burning powder, explosives, compressed gases, etc. is prohibited.